natemow/natemow.github.io/index.md

 ## Introduction

 Hello world.
-This README documents {{ site.title }}.
-If you happen to be a <a href="http://en.wikipedia.org/wiki/Programmer">programmer</a> or <a href="http://en.wikipedia.org/wiki/Heavy_metal_music">metalhead</a>, we hope you enjoy its design hilarity; if you are not those things, we hope you still find {{ site.title }} to be a useful tool despite its poor visual appeal.
+This README documents {% include brand.html %}.
+If you happen to be a <a href="http://en.wikipedia.org/wiki/Programmer">programmer</a> or <a href="http://en.wikipedia.org/wiki/Heavy_metal_music">metalhead</a>, we hope you enjoy its design hilarity; if you are not those things, we hope you still find {% include brand.html %} to be a useful tool despite its poor visual appeal.

 ## History

-The {{ site.title }} README first came online in 1999; the project itself was first conceived in 1978.
+The {% include brand.html %} README first came online in 1999; the project itself was first conceived in 1978.
 Both the README and project have been intermittently offline since.

-The README was initially created more or less as a programming sandbox, resume and sometimes-blog for a person called Nate Mow.
+The README was initially created more or less as a programming sandbox, resume and sometimes-blog for a person called {{ site.author }}.
 The README may continue to retain some of those features in current and future iterations.

-Over the years, the {{ site.title }} project has slowly evolved in to we are not exactly sure what yet.
+Over the years, the {% include brand.html %} project has slowly evolved in to we are not exactly sure what yet.

 ## Support

-Here is some stuff that {{ site.title }} supports. {{ site.title }} wants you to support this stuff too if you are able.
+Here is some stuff that {% include brand.html %} supports. {% include brand.html %} wants you to support this stuff too if you are able.
 Because the stuff is good and good stuff is not bad.

 <div class="soapbox no-invert">
   <a class="aclu" href="https://www.aclu.org">American Civil Liberties Union</a>